sajal147x/sajal147x/README.md

-- 👋 Hi, I’m @sajal147x
+Hi, I’m Sajal Gupta
-- 👀 I’m interested in UI/UX design and AI
+Things I like in random order ->
+  Working out
+  Video games
+  Movies
+  Virtual Reality
+  Computer Science

 <!---
 sajal147x/sajal147x is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.